 Graduate Schools and Careers

 The panel discussion on graduate schools and various careers in the mathematical sciences will be on Saturday.
 Representatives from nearby universities such as the University of Iowa, Iowa State University, the University of Northern Iowa, and the University of Nebraska - Lincoln attend the symposium to promote their graduate programs.
 In addition, people who use mathematics in their jobs attend the symposium to discuss the wide variety of career options available for mathematics students.
 We are seeking representatives from graduate programs and various careers to serve on the panel, which will involve briefly describing your program or career and then responding to questions from the audience.
 If you are interested in being on this panel, email MUMS@simpson.edu to contact the symposium co-directors, Dr. Heidi Berger and Dr. Bill Schellhorn.

-Click on the link above for the latest version of the session schedules.
+Click on the button above for the latest version of the schedules for the student talk and poster sessions (Sessions A-G).
 If you are presenting, please check your information and email MUMS@simpson.edu with any corrections.